byuflowlab/GXBeam.jl/docs/src/examples.md

 # get elastic twist angle
 theta_a = -atan.(slope_a)

-# adjust coordinate system of the analytical solution to match the computational solution
+# switch analytical system frame of reference
 M_a = -M_a

 nothing #hide